MelissaAppolis/InventoryManagementApp/README.md

 Navigate to root directory (InventoryManagementApp) and run the command npm test

 This app is secured with Helmet for security purposes.
 Users passwords is stored in the database with bcrypt.
-Google and Facebook API Keys are stored in a config file an end user will need to add their own API KEYS to the config file.
-The end user will need to add their own API keys for the app to work correctly.
+The API keys for Google, Facebook, JWT secret and MongoDB are stored in a keys file, this keys file will be used in development, however when IDIM is in production, Heroku will use the environment variables that i have stored in prod file.
+End users will need to add their own API keys to the config file.
+The end user will need to add their own API keys for the app to work correctly

 IDIM is deployed on Heroku.
-The backend and front end will deployed together.
+The backend and front end will be deployed together.
+Deploying IDIM this way will be cost effective and quite frankly, easier to deploy as the app will share one server.

-Deploy link